HOA Homeowners' Rights Task Force

 Very little participation by unit owners.

-by JMC, about 1 year ago
+by JMC, over 2 years ago

 Many unit owners do not participate in HOA meetings.
 They do not want to gather information about issues associated with maintaining their unit or the area associated with the HOA property.
 Many believe that they live in country club subdivision where all services are provided, and dues for those services are minimal.